bernardtse/uob-data-bootcamp/README.md

 ### belly-button-challenge
 - **Overview:**

-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+  The Belly Button Biodiversity Dashboard is an interactive visualisation tool designed to explore the Belly Button Biodiversity dataset.
+This dataset catalogues the microbes that colonise human navels.
+The study reveals that a small number of microbial species, known as operational taxonomic units (OTUs), are present in over 70% of individuals.
+However, the majority of species are relatively rare.

+  The dashboard allows users to analyse this microbial diversity through dynamic visualisations, including bar and bubble charts.
+It also displays demographic metadata associated with each sample.
+By enabling the selection and examination of individual samples, the project highlights the significance of microbial presence and variation within the human navel microbiome.

 - **URL:** [https://github.com/bernardtse/belly-button-challenge](https://github.com/bernardtse/belly-button-challenge)
 - **Skills:** HTML, CSS, Javascript, Plotly.js, Bootstrap

 ### leaflet-challenge
 - **Overview:**

   The United States Geological Survey (USGS), is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
-This challenge aims to visualise USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.
+This challenge aims to visualise USGS data that will allow them to better educate the public and other government organisations (and hopefully secure more funding) on issues facing our planet.
 - **URL:** [https://github.com/bernardtse/leaflet-challenge](https://github.com/bernardtse/leaflet-challenge)
 - **Skills:** HTML, CSS, Javascript, Leaflet.js